 Therefore, our lawyers accept cases on a contingency fee basis.
 You do not pay any attorneys’ fees until we recover money for your claim.

 Schedule a Free Consultation With Our Dundalk Wrongful Death Lawyers

 We understand that your family has been through a traumatic experience.
 Unfortunately, you might be facing financial uncertainty because of the wrongdoing or negligence of another party.
 Our Dundalk wrongful death attorneys will help you hold the responsible party accountable by seeking compensation for damages.

-Call William G. Kolodner Personal Injury Lawyers today to schedule your free appointment with a Dundalk wrongful death lawyer.
+Call WGK Personal Injury Lawyers today to schedule your free appointment with a Dundalk wrongful death lawyer.